jina-ai/docs/chapters/my_first_jina_app/index.md

 See our section on [searching the data](#search-the-data).

-When you're finished, stop the search Flow with Ctrl-C (or Command-C on a Mac).
+When you're finished, stop the Flow with Ctrl-C (or Command-C on a Mac), and run `deactivate` to exit your virtualenv.
+(If you wish to re-activate it in future, you can return to the app directory and run `source env/bin/activate`).

 ## 🤔 How does it work?